b3n-byte/CS-journey/What_is_linux?/communication_with_linux.md

 - mv file file: changes a files name, can add /place/place to make it go into a different directory or general place
 - find file/directory: lists a directory and or file and everything in it
 - clear: clears interpreter screen
+- .sh: makes a shell file that can run with bash

 UNSURE:
 - echo "what is this" > file_example.txt: echo seems to create a file and store information inside it
 - chmod +x script.sh: reads file line by line and gives permission?
+- ./script_name.sh: runs the shell file